By Jordan Sapir

-She a woman and mother who happens to care about the environment and adamant that her company doesn’t leave a carbon footprint.
+She’s a woman and mother who happens to care about the environment and is adamant that her company doesn’t leave a carbon footprint.

 I’ll be the first to commend Anne on her efforts.

-On the contrary, being the cynic that I am, I imagine the stereotypical ecological designer as a patchouli smelling, granola eating, burlap sack designing, tree hugger.
+On the contrary, being the cynic I am, I imagine the stereotypical ecological designer as a patchouli-smelling, granola-eating, burlap-sack-designing tree-hugger.

 Don’t let her antics fool you.
-Although she is extremely passionate about the environment and ecological friendly designs.
-She doesn’t let that compromise her design aesthetic.
-She’s inspired by funky things like food, color and texture and this designer is more shabby chic than Hippy Freak.
+Although she is extremely passionate about the environment and ecologically friendly designs, she doesn’t let that compromise her design aesthetic.
+She’s inspired by funky things like food, color, and texture, and this designer is more shabby chic than Hippy Freak.

-Nonetheless, lets get to know more about this young designer, as we grill her on the economics of ecology and why the kooky designer was inspired to design an entire collection after her favorite meal of white wine and Artichokes.
+Let’s get to know more about this young designer as we grill her on the economics of ecology and why the kooky designer was inspired to design an entire collection after her favorite meal of white wine and artichokes.